triton-inference-server/pytorch_backend/README.md

 }
 ```

-* `ENABLE_NVFUSER`: Boolean flag to enable the NvFuser (CUDA Graph Fuser) optimization for
+* `ENABLE_NVFUSER`: Boolean flag to enable the NvFuser (CUDA Graph
-TorchScript models.
-If not specified, the default pytorch fuser is used.
+Fuser) optimization for TorchScript models.
+If not specified, the
+default pytorch fuser is used.
+If `ENABLE_NVFUSER` is specified, the
-If `ENABLE_TENSOR_FUSER` is specified and _disabled_, the NvFuser configuration is ignored.
+`ENABLE_TENSOR_FUSER` configuration (see below) is ignored.

 Please note that in some models generated using trace in old PyTorch versions might not work
 correctly with NvFuser.
 We recommend using scripting and a recent version of PyTorch